pervognsen/bitwise/README.md

 - Systems libraries, including GUIs, memory allocators, etc.
 - Systems applications, including compilers, assemblers, disassemblers, profilers, debuggers, etc
 - Test infrastructure, including property-based testing, directed randomized testing, fuzz testing, etc.

+My goal with Bitwise is to show that these things can be done much more simply and quickly than people realize if we strongly favor simplicity over marginal gains in feature completeness or performance.
+The goal is not to outdo or compete with any existing product;
+the goal is to show how things work with real working examples.

+Despite the hardware focus, I want to make it clear almost everything does not require any special hardware or FPGA development boards for you to participate.
+All our development will be done with free tools that run on a normal Windows, Linux or Mac computers.
+I will periodically demonstrate code running on real FPGA boards, but it mostly be for debugging purposes.
+In fact, we want to minimize the time we spend dealing with real hardware since it's usually painful and time intensive compared to running in simulation during development.

 # Structure